Uncial 0222

 Uncial 0222 (in the Gregory-Aland numbering), is a Greek uncial manuscript of the New Testament.
 The manuscript paleographically had been assigned to the 6th century.
 It contains a small parts of the First Epistle to the Corinthians (9:5-7,10,12-13), on 1 parchment leaf (15 cm by 12 cm).
-Written in two columns per page, 20 lines per page.
+It is written in two columns per page, 20 lines per page.

 The Greek text of this codex is mixed.
 Aland placed it in Category III.

 Currently it is dated by the INTF to the 6th century.

 The manuscript was added to the list of the New Testament manuscripts by Kurt Aland in 1953.

 The codex currently is housed at the Austrian National Library, in Vienna, with the shelf number Pap.
 G. 29299.